Agni (Ayurveda): Jaṭharāgni

+Acharya Shushrut says that, Agni which is a part of Pitta is situated in between stomach and large intestine and is called Pittadhara kala.
+This is the place which hold the pitta.
+It helps in digesting the four type of foods that is aashit, khadit, peet, led and also helps in separating the nutrition, the urine and the stool.
+This is also called Pachak Agni.

 Bhūtāgni

 Bhūtāgni is of 5 types.
 Each of these 5 acts on the 5 primordial constituents of the absorbed food: Earth, Water, Fire, Air, and Space.
 These 5 Bhutagnis transform the substrates into such form that can be assimilated at tissue level.

 Dhātvagni

 The third class of Agni, the Dhātvagni, acts at the level of tissue metabolism and is helpful in the tissue nourishment tissue metabolism.
 This is of 7 types based on the kind of tissue that it helps nourishing.

 Classification of Agni based on its strength

-Further, Ayurveda recognizes four functional states of Agni: Samāgni(regular), Vişamāgni (irregular), Tīkşņāgni(intense), and Mandāgni(weak).
+Further, Ayurveda recognizes four functional states of Agni: Samāgni (regular), Vişamāgni (irregular), Tīkşņāgni (intense) and Mandāgni (weak).